-An investigation of the mission field's impact on the emotional health of the minister and family.
-Special emphasis will be placed on culture shock, conflict and repair/maintenance of emotional stability.
-3 semester hours
+An investigation of the mission field's impact on the emotional health of the minister and his/her family.
+Special emphasis will be placed on culture-shock, conflict, and repair/maintenance of emotional stability.
+3 semester hrs.

 BCO 6900 Special Problems in Pastoral Care